picocms/Pico/upgrade.md

 ### Drop of `{% raw %}{{ page.excerpt }}{% endraw %}` and the new `PicoExcerpt` plugin

 The main reason Pico started parsing the Markdown contents of all pages (see above), was the desire for automatically generated page excerpts.
 We later realized that this is the wrong approach, then started searching for alternatives - and we think we found a good solution!

 Given that you're using the `{% raw %}{{ page.excerpt }}{% endraw %}` variable in your custom theme, we recommend you part from the concept of automatically generated excerpts.
 Instead, you should use the `Description` meta header to write excerpts on your own.
 Starting with Pico 1.0 you can use `%meta.*%` placeholders in your Markdown files, so you don't have to repeat yourself - simply add `%meta.description%` to the page content and Pico will replace it with your excerpt.

 As with `{% raw %}{{ page.content }}{% endraw %}` and the `PicoParsePagesContent` plugin, we also introduced the `PicoExcerpt` plugin, which continues to provide the `{% raw %}{{ page.excerpt }}{% endraw %}` variable.
-This plugin depends on the `PicoParsePagesContent` plugin and therefore heavily impacts performance.
+This plugin depends on the `PicoParsePagesContent` plugin (allowing plugins to depend on other plugins is one of Picos great under-the-hood changes) and therefore heavily impacts performance.
 Likewise it gets automatically enabled with `PicoDeprecated`, something we'll drop with Pico 1.1.

 We highly recommend you force the `PicoExcerpt` plugin to be disabled - just add `$config['PicoExcerpt.enabled'] = false;` to your `config/config.php`.